ddarriba/modeltest/README.md

   ```

   This should extract and compile the required libraries and link them statically
-  in the ModelTest-NG binaries for console (modeltest-cmd, modeltest-mpi) and GUI (modeltest-gui) if
+  in the ModelTest-NG binaries for console (modeltest-ng, modeltest-mpi) and GUI (modeltest-gui) if
   a valid `qmake` is available.

   The resulting binaries and libraries will be placed in `build/bin` and `build/lib` directories